GaBurdis/sdl3-freebasic/README.md

 FreeBasic bindings for [SDL3](https://github.com/libsdl-org/SDL) -> 3.2.16

 ## Status
 This project is at an early stage, and feature testing is underway in Windows 10.
+The FreeBASIC version is used 1.10.1 x64

 ## Requirements
 You need to have SDL3 (at least version 3.2.16) installed as shared library.
 That means at runtime, it is trying to load SDL: